sealingtech/kubernetes_training/docs/Docker.md

 docker network inspect stech
 ```

-2. Lets pull up the apache containers terminal and run ping to mariadb to make sure it is working (ctrl-c when done)
+2. Let's pull up the apache containers terminal and run ping to mariadb to make sure it is working (ctrl-c when done).

 Run the command: